KarimEmaraa/TM4C123GH6PM/README.md

 ## Notes
 1. Functions descriptions are in the header file.
 2.  `GPIO_PinConfigure` function arguments are not compitable between both devices.
 You must use the right enum values for each device.

+## TM4C123GH6PM Delay
+Delay functions based using timers.
+Written using CCS and compiler with TI compiler.
+## Specifications
+* Uses TivaWare Library v2.1.4
+* Selectable timer module
+* Accurate time delays 1% error.
+## Notes
+1. Functions descriptions are in the .h file.
+2. Select the required timer module and CPU frequency in CPU_FREQ and TIMER_BASE macros.